dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 The Dat wire protocol was initially described in the 2016 white paper referenced above.

 - 2018-03-04: Early "WIP" draft circulated on github
-- YYYY-MM-DD: First complete draft submitted for review
+- 2019-01-19: First complete draft submitted for review